skeeto/utf-7/README.md

 ```

 This function operates in reverse, consuming input from `buf` on the
 context and returning a code point.
-Code points outside the BMP are
-left as surrogate halves, so it is up to the caller to re-assemble
-them if necessary.
+Surrogate halves in the underlying
+stream are automatically recombined into a non-BMP code point.

 There are four possible return values: